Islamic Date Today

 Today Arabic Date in Saudi Arabia?

-Each Year, the Islamic calendar begins with the month of Muharram.
-The new Islamic year 1445 AH Arabic date started on August 9 in Saudi Arabia, USA, Canada, UK, UAE, and the majority of countries in the world.
-However, the new Hijri year started on August 10 in Asia countries.
+Each year, the Islamic calendar begins with the month of Muharram.
+The new Islamic year 1446 AH Arabic date started on July 7 in Saudi Arabia, USA, Canada, UK, UAE, and most countries in the world.
+However, the new Hijri year started on July 8 in Asian countries.

 Today Arabic Date in Pakistan?